 Time, unless otherwise stated, is expressed in local standard or daylight time.
-For the waters described in this booklet, local time is Newfoundland Standard Time (NST) from Camp Islands to Normans Bay (Norman Bay) and Atlantic Standard Time (AST) from Black Tickle to Happy Valley - Goose Bay.
-Deadweight tonnage and masses are expressed in metric tonnes of 1000 kilograms (2204.6 pounds).
+For the waters described in this booklet, local time is Newfoundland Standard Time (NST) from Camp Islands to Normans Bay (Norman Bay) and Atlantic Standard Time (AST) from Black Tickle to Happy Valley -Goose Bay.

+Deadweight tonnage and masses are expressed in metric tonnes.
 The kilogram is used to describe relatively small masses.

 Public wharf is a wharf that is available for public use, though certain fees may be charged by local authorities.
-It may be shown as "Government Wharf" or "Govt Whf" on older charts.
+It may be shown as "Government wharf" or "Gov't whf" on older charts.